everx-labs/ton-nfc-client/README.md

    .then((result) => alert("Public key for HD path m/44'/396'/0'/0'/" + hdIndex + "' : " + result))
    .catch((e) => alert(e.message))
 ```

+_Note_ : you can not work with NFC using simulator, you must run it on smartphone/iPhone.
+So for iPhone you should set development team.

 ## More about responses format and errors